timescale/docs/promscale/monitoring-promscale.md

     `Load`.
 The `Importing dashboard from Grafana.com` page appears.
 1. In  the `Folder` drop-down menu, choose the folder to which you want to add the dashboard..
-1. Select the data source from which you want the dashboard to query the data:
+1. Select the data source that corresponds to the Prometheus instance that you are using to monitor Promcsale in the `Prometheus` drop-down.
-    * To visualize Promscale metrics select the `Promscale-PromQL` as the data source in the `Prometheus` drop-down menu.
-You do not want to query Promsale's own dashboard using the Promscale query endpoint.
-This avoids a single point of failure if Promscale isn't working as expected.
 1. Click `Import`.

 </procedure>